 Motivated by working as part of a team?

 Passionate about doing a job that makes a difference?

 Organised and a gifted multi tasker?

-*Positions are exempt under Section 7 (2) (b) of the Sex Discrimination Act 1975 and are subject to an enhanced DBS check.
+*Positions are exempt under Section 7 (2) (b) of the Sex Discrimination Act 1975.